michironoaware/michi-http-abstractions/README.md

 `michi-http-abstractions` offers a structured and extensible approach to working with HTTP in JavaScript and TypeScript, inspired by the .NET `HttpClient` architecture.
-It introduces abstractions like `HttpClient`, `HttpRequestMessage`, `HttpContent`, and `HttpHandler` to enable clean separation of concerns and reusable HTTP logic.
+It introduces abstractions like `HttpClient`, `HttpRequestMessage`, `HttpContent`, and `HttpMessageHandler` to enable clean separation of concerns and reusable HTTP logic.

 You can build flexible pipelines by composing HttpHandlers, making it easy to add cross-cutting behaviors like logging, retries, or authentication in a clean and modular way.

-The library also supports custom HttpContent implementations, giving you full control over how request data is serialized, structured, and transmitted.
+The library also supports custom `HttpContent` implementations, giving you full control over how request data is serialized, structured, and transmitted.

 Built to be framework-agnostic, it runs consistently across Node.js, Deno, browsers,